Journal of Women's History

 The Journal of Women's History is a quarterly peer-reviewed academic journal established in 1989 covering women's history.
 It explores multiple perspectives of feminism rather than promoting a single unifying form.
 Articles published in this journal showcase the dynamic international field of women's history.
-The JWH features cutting-edge scholarship from around the globe in all historical periods.
-Publication in the JWH is a mark of scholarly distinction.
-It offers clear evidence of a scholar's ability to ask and answer compelling questions of general interest.
 It is published by the Johns Hopkins University Press.
 The editors-in-chief from June 2020 are Sandie Holguín and Jennifer J. Davis (University of Oklahoma).

 According to the Journal Citation Reports, the journal has a 2023 impact factor of 0.06, ranking it 47th out of 66 journals in the category "Women's Studies".